Lemony Corn Cake with Foraged Dandelion flowers

 This festive chocolate bark is great for the holidays!
 Give it as a gift or treat yourself!
 It reminds me of the trail mix that I take with me when I go hiking … just a bit fancier of course.

 It is super easy to make and is delicious!
 For the topping, you can use any nuts and dried fruits that you like.
-I used pistachio nuts, walnuts, dried cranberries, dried apricots and raisins.
 It is your choice and the combinations are endless!
+I used pistachio nuts and cranberries.
 Oh and the smell of the roasted nuts … priceless.

 The perfect dessert … sweetened with only dried fruits and made crunchy with only nuts!